 Once that happens, the dogs are stuck together for a short period of time until the swelling goes down.
 This is often referred to as a male dog “tying” a female.

 Every now and then, you might see yellowish-greenish discharge or pus coming out of your dog’s prepuce.
-According to MyPetsDoctor.com, that discharge is a mix of cells and lubricant that keeps your dog’s penis protected while in the prepuce.
+According to MyPetsDoctor.com, that discharge is a mix of cells and lubricant that keeps the dog penis protected while in the prepuce.
 You shouldn’t see this discharge all that often and only in small amounts.

 The short answer?
 Yes.
-A neutered dog can’t get a female dog pregnant, but since dog arousal isn’t always tied to sexual situations, the notorious dog lipstick can and will make an appearance.
+A neutered dog can’t get a female dog pregnant, but since dog arousal isn’t always tied to sexual situations, the notorious dog penis can and will make an appearance.

 So, why do dogs do this?
-It’s actually fairly normal for male and female dogs to stick their noses into other dogs’ butts, and that sometimes involves licking, too.
+It’s actually fairly normal for male and female dogs to sniff other dogs’ butts, and that sometimes involves licking, too.
 “The science isn’t entirely clear on what dogs get out of smelling/licking each other in the private area,” Newell says.
 “However, the theory is the dog can learn the [other dog’s] sex and if they are sexually receptive by doing so.”

 Dogs smelling and licking each other’s private areas is perfectly normal dog-on-dog interaction; however, there’s always one or two dogs that seemingly go overboard and won’t put their noses or tongues away.
 This can lead to uncomfortable situations between pet parents, some who might not understand what is going on.
 You’ll have to talk to the other owner to determine his or her comfort level with what’s happening.